 In some cases, surgical procedure may be needed to remove the toenail fungus.
 Consult with your podiatrist about the best treatment options for your case of toenail fungus.

-If you have any questions, please feel free to contact one of our offices located in Wesley Chapel and Tampa, FL .
+If you have any questions, please feel free to contact our office located in Wesley Chapel, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.